nealcaren/WhenAfricaAwakesPG/06-New_Race_Consciousness.md

 </div>

 <p class="noindent">and you, young Negro Men of America, you are striving
-to give the gift of manhood to this race of ours.
+to give the gift of manhood to this race of ours.</p>

-The future belongs to the young men. &mdash;January, 1919.</p>
+The future belongs to the young men. &mdash;January, 1919.

 </div>